-A student will be placed on initial probation at the end of the first semester (fall, spring, or summer) when her/his cumulative GPA earned at AUK falls below 2.00.
+A student will be placed on initial probation at the end of the first semester (fall, spring, summer) when her/his cumulative GPA earned at AUK falls below 2.00.
 While on initial probation, s/he may register for no more than 14 credit hours during the fall or spring semesters and no more than 7 credit hours during the summer.
-A student on initial probation is required to repeat courses, subject to availability, in which s/he received D, F, or FN grades.